Doha: Climate

 Doha has a hot desert climate (Köppen climate classification BWh) with long, extremely hot summers and short, mild to warm winters.
 The average high temperatures between May and September surpass 38 C and often approach 45 C. Humidity is usually the lowest in May and June.
 Dewpoints can surpass 30 C in the summer.
 Throughout the summer, the city averages almost no precipitation, and less than 20 mm during other months.
-Rainfall is scarce, at a total of 75 mm per year, falling on isolated days mostly between October to March.
+Rainfall is scarce, at a total of 75 mm per year, falling on isolated days mostly between October and March.
 The winter's days are relativity warm while the sun is up and cool during the night.
-The temperature rarely drops below 7 C. The highest temperature recorded was 50.4 C on 14 July 2010, which is the highest temperature to have ever been recorded in Qatar.
+The temperature rarely drops below 7 C. The highest temperature recorded was 50.4 C on 14 July 2010, which is the highest temperature ever recorded in Qatar.

 Demographics

 A significant portion of Qatar's population lives within Doha and its metropolitan area.
 The district with the highest population density is the central area of Al Najada, which also accommodates the highest total population in the country.
-The population density across the greater Doha region ranges from 20,000 people per km² to 25-50 people per km².
-Doha witnessed explosive growth rates in population in the first decade of the 21st century, absorbing the majority of the thousands of people then immigrating to Qatar every month.
+The population density across the greater Doha region ranges from 20,000 people per km2 to 25–50 people per km2.
+Doha saw explosive growth rates in population in the first decade of the 21st century, absorbing the majority of the thousands of people then immigrating to Qatar every month.
 Doha's population is around one million, with the population of the city more than doubling from 2000 to 2010.

 Ethnicity and languages

 The population of Doha is overwhelmingly composed of expatriates, with Qatari nationals forming a minority.
-The largest portion of expatriates in Qatar are from South-East and South Asian countries, mainly India, Pakistan, Sri Lanka, Nepal, Philippines, and Bangladesh with large numbers of expatriates also coming from the Levant Arab countries, Djibouti, Somalia, North Africa, and East Asia.
+The largest portion of expatriates in Qatar are from South-East and South Asian countries, mainly India, Pakistan, Sri Lanka, Nepal, the Philippines, and Bangladesh with large numbers of expatriates also coming from the Levant Arab countries, Djibouti, Somalia, North Africa, and East Asia.
 Doha is also home to many expatriates from Europe, North America, South Africa and Australia.

 Arabic is the official language of Qatar.
 English is commonly used as a second language, and a rising lingua franca, especially in commerce.
 As there is a large expatriate population in Doha, languages such as Malayalam, Tamil, Bengali, Tagalog, Spanish, Sinhala, French, Urdu and Hindi are widely spoken.

 In 2004, the Foreign Ownership of Real Estate Law was passed, permitting non-Qatari citizens to buy land in designated areas of Doha, including the West Bay Lagoon, the Qatar Pearl, and the new Lusail City.
 Prior to this, expatriates were prohibited from owning land in Qatar.
 Ownership by foreigners in Qatar entitles them to a renewable residency permit, which allows them to live and work in Qatar.